 Hallmark Keepsake Ornaments

 When Hallmark introduced their first Keepsake Ornaments collection in 1973, a new Christmas collectible was born.
-According to Hallmark's corporate website, more than 8,000 ornaments have been designed.
 There are more than 100 ornament series that center on themes.
 Ornaments are only available for a limited time which makes them popular for collectors around the globe.

 Keepsake ornaments are available in a variety of materials such as wood, resin, porcelain, acrylic, and bone china.
 Some subjects include traditional Santas, churches, and angels, along with milestone birthday or year ornaments, and plenty of themed ornaments, like birds.
 Ornaments are also available for popular movies, Disney characters, toys, and books.
 Many have animation, lights, and music.
 Some parents and grandparents start ornament collections for their children and grandchildren.